- The Crypto Fire

 There’s often confusion about the terms cryptocurrency and crypto token, so let’s clear it up.
 While they’re similar, they aren’t the same.

 Cryptocurrencies are digital assets that belong to a specific blockchain.
+A coin is the native asset of its own blockchain.
 For example, Bitcoin (BTC) is the cryptocurrency of the Bitcoin blockchain, and Ether (ETH) is the cryptocurrency of the Ethereum blockchain.
 Cryptocurrencies are mainly used to store value, send payments, or trade on exchanges.

 Examples of Popular Cryptocurrencies